timothyhinh79/silobuster/stories/Data_Quality.md

 Second, use descriptive variables and method names so that the code is readable and obvious.

-Third, comment each function or method along with inputs and returns, and use other inline comments to make particularly opaque or unavoidably clever more code clear.
+Third, comment each function or method along with inputs and returns, and use other inline comments to make particularly opaque or unavoidably clever code clear.

 A story is absolutely __not__ complete until time has been spent at the end revewing, updating, and tidying up documentation.